Corinne Brown, ASID

 Brown Design Group

-The Home Trust International (HTI): What first compelled you to enter your business field?
+The Home Trust International (HTI): What first compelled you to enter design?

 Corinne Brown (CB): I found the architecture department in college and I knew I had found my direction.
 No more English major for me.